 1. To which stakeholder group do you belong?

 LANDBANK employee

----- Priority sector.
-Please specify:
+--------------------------------------

----- Government-owned and -controlled corporation
+Government-owned and -controlled corporation

----- Government / regulatory agency
+--- Government / regulatory agency

 Local government unit

---- Overseas Filipino
+- Overseas Filipino e e

---------------------------------------

---------------------------------------
+Private company

+Cooperative

-- Cooperative - Countryside financial institution
+Countryside financial institution

-· · · · · · · · · · · · · · · · · · ·

-Supplier
+--- Supplier

 --- Others.
 Please specify: ------------------------------------

 2. How did you obtain a copy of the LANDBANK Sustainability Report?

 LANDBANK website

 LANDBANK branches / field units

 Others.
 Please specify:

 3. What are your comments about the report?
 Please check the blank that corresponds with your answer.

 a.
 The report is easy to understand

 Strongly Agree Agree Neutral Disagree Strongly Disagree

 b.
 The report gives a clear picture of LANDBANK's sustainability initiatives.

 Strongly Agree Agree Neutral Disagree Strongly Disagree

 c.
 The report is interesting to read.

-Strongly Agree Agree Neutral Disagree Strongly Disagree
+Strongly Agree Neutral Disagree Strongly Disagree

 4. What is your impression of the report?

 a.
 Content and scope

-Excellent Good Fair Poor
+Excellent - Good - Fair - Poor

 b.
 Layout and design

 Excellent Good Fair Poor

-Excellent dood 1 all 1001
+Excellent Good Fall Fool

 5. Please indicate the sections of the report which you find most relevant and interesting:

-5. Please indicate the sections of the report which you find most relevant and interesting.
+8

 6. Please indicate other issues which should be addressed or included in the next report:

 7. Other comments and suggestions:

+ø